Outdoors

 C2C Trail

-Two years ago, the city of Corvallis celebrated the opening of the Corvallis to the Sea Trail, a 62-mile network of public land, abandoned roads, gated corridors, and low-traffic roads that stretch from Corvallis to Ona Beach State Park on the Oregon Coast.
-Be prepared—the trail is very difficult.
+In 2021, the city of Corvallis celebrated the opening of the Corvallis to the Sea Trail, a 62-mile network of public land, abandoned roads, gated corridors, and low-traffic roads that stretch from Corvallis to Ona Beach State Park on the Oregon Coast.
+On the C2C, you can camp out (in designated camping spots only!), and you need to grab a free permit.
+Be prepared: the trail is very difficult.
 With limited water along the route, travelers should know that any natural water sources will need to be purified.
-Hustling hikers can complete the trek in just three days, but the C2C partnership says the trail is best for a five-to-six-day trip at a more leisurely pace.
-Prepare to camp out (in designated camping spots only!), and don’t forget to grab yourself a free permit.
+Hustling hikers can complete the trek in just three days, but the C2C partnership says the trail is best tackled at a more leisurely pace over five or six days.

 Central Cascades Wilderness